16pa1a0594/neighbourhoodmap-5/README.md

 ## Neighbourhood Map
 This single page application shows a map of list of mountains.
-This app is built for a Neighbourhood map project which is a part of the Front End Web Development Nanodegree at Udacity.
+This app is built for a Neighbourhood map project which is a part of the Full stack Web Development Nanodegree at Udacity.

 ## Libraries, frameworks and APIs used
 1. Knockout JS